sangannawarpriyanka-bot/Software_Sales_Dataset/README.md

 # 📝 Project Overview:

 This Power BI dashboard is designed to analyze software sales performance across multiple regions, products, and customer types.
-It helps identify key trends in revenue, profit, and licenses sold to support strategic business decisions.
+It helps identify key trends in revenue, profit, and licenses sold to support strategic business decisions.It enables data-driven decisions for improving business growth.

 ---